 When is Strawberry Season in Florida?

-From November through the end of March, strawberries are abundant and inexpensive in Florida.
-From April to July, strawberries in South Florida are brought in from a cooler state--our hot summers are just too hot for growing much of anything.
+From April to July, strawberries in South Florida are sourced from cooler states, as our hot summers are too extreme for growing.

-Every March, there is a huge Strawberry Festival at Wish Farms in Plant City, Florida.
-It's about 5 hours north of the Key Largo (pretty far) and looks like so much fun!
-I have to get there next year!
+Every March, Wish Farms in Plant City, Florida, hosts a huge Strawberry Festival, which is about 5 hours north of Key Largo.
+It looks like so much fun—I’m planning to get there next year!

 - Baby Spinach